History of communism: Early development of Marxism

 At the time, Marxism took off not only in Germany, but it also gained popularity in Hungary, the Habsburg monarchy and the Netherlands, although it did not achieve such success in other European nations like the United Kingdom, where Marx and Engels had been based.
 Nonetheless, the new political ideology had gained sufficient support that an organisation was founded known as the Second International to unite the various Marxist groups around the world.

 As Marxism took off, it also began to come under criticism from other European intellectuals, including fellow socialists and leftists.
 For instance, the Russian collectivist anarchist Mikhail Bakunin criticised what he believed were the flaws in the Marxian theory that the state would eventually dissolve under a Marxist government, instead he believed that the state would gain in power and become authoritarian.
 Criticism also came from other sociologists such as the German Max Weber, who whilst admiring Marx disagreed with many of his assumptions on the nature of society.
 Some Marxists tried to adapt to these criticisms and the changing nature of capitalism and Eduard Bernstein emphasised the idea of Marxists bringing legal challenges against the current administrations over the treatment of the working classes rather than simply emphasising violent revolution as more orthodox Marxists did.
 Other Marxists opposed Bernstein and other revisionists, with many including Karl Kautsky, Otto Bauer, Rudolf Hilferding, Rosa Luxemburg, Vladimir Lenin and Georgi Plekhanov sticking steadfast to the concept of violently overthrowing what they saw as the bourgeoisie-controlled government and instead establishing a dictatorship of the proletariat.

-Periodisation of the Communist International
+For Kautsky, the socialist party's mission was to bring socialist consciousness—the "good news" of the proletariat's world-historical mission to create socialism—to the hitherto separate and spontaneously resistant working-class movement.
+His concept of socialist consciousness being "carried into the class struggle of the proletariat from outside" was famously adopted by Lenin.
+Lenin popularised politicalvanguardism as conceptualised by Kautsky, detailing his thoughts in one of his earlier works, What Is to Be Done?.
+Lenin - and subsequent Leninists - argued that Marxism's complexity and the hostility of the establishment required that a close-knit group of individuals pulled from the working class become a vanguard of the greater whole to lead and safeguard the revolutionary ideology within the particular circumstances presented by the reactionary régime.
+While Lenin wished for a revolutionary organization akin to the contemporary Social Democratic Party of Germany, which was open to the people and more democratic in organization, the Russian autocracy prevented this.
+Other key Leninist ideas that would shape post-1917 Communism were democratic centralism and the dictatorship of the proletariat.

-The historical existence of the Communist International (Comintern) and the broader Communist movement is divided among periods, based on changes in the general policy it followed.
+Anarchist communism